45 Day Read The Gospel Challenge

 Objective Chapter Two-What you will learn:

-1. Jesus healed a man with palsy and demonstrated his powers to forgive sins.
+A. Explain how Jesus healed a man with palsy and demonstrated His authority to forgive sins.

 Outline for Chapter Two of the Gospel of Mark